Your A-levels are behind you and you're considering your options. University next stop. And then a career. Life awaits.

 The MPharm Degree

 The four-year Master of Pharmacy (MPharm) degree is offered by accredited universities in the UK, you can find a list of Accredited MPharm degrees on the GPhC website.

-All UK pharmacy degrees are approved by the Royal Pharmaceutical Society of Great Britain, to ensure that students have received a thorough and appropriate education for their professional registration and subsequent development and careers.
+All UK pharmacy degrees are approved by the General Pharmaceutical Council, to ensure that students have received a thorough and appropriate education for their professional registration and subsequent development and careers.

 Although most courses are geared to those with A-levels in chemistry and two of biology/mathematics/physics, students may be also considered with chemistry or biology (and one other subject).
 You need basic literacy and numeracy skills (eg; GCSE in English language and mathematics).
 If you have taken the Scottish Highers the Scottish equivalent to A levels you will need passes in chemistry, maths (with either calculus or statistics), English and either physics, biology, human biology or geography.

 Approximately one third of students admitted to schools of pharmacy have other qualifications.
 These include Irish School Leaving Certificate, National or Higher National Certificate/Diplomas, International Baccalaureate, Access qualifications.